Seir Kieran GAA: Seir Kieran's eleven championship games of 1998

 Seir Kieran clambered back into contention in the Autumn by four wins in four weeks, beating Drumcullen by 3-10 to 1-8, Lusmagh by 3-9 to 1-10, Tullamore by 2-14 to 2-8, then Kilcormac/ Killoughey by 3-16 to 1-10 in the quarter-final.
 Joe Dooley inspired many of their best passages of play.
 It was the same story against Coolderry on 25 October, when the black and amber avenged their May defeat (3-10 to 1-10) and stormed into their tenth Offaly Senior Hurling Final since 1985.
 In a tense and scrappy decider on 10 November 1998, St Rynagh's scored 1-6 from play (to only 0-1 from play for the Clareen men).
 However, Johnny Dooley converted from each of the ten frees (including a last-minute '65) awarded within scoring range, and the sides finished deadlocked (Seir Kieran 0-11, St Rynagh's 1-8).
 Thirteen days later, the two clubs renewed their epic rivalry.
 Seir Kieran prevailed by 1-11 to 0-8.

-Amidst jubilant scenes in St Brendan's Park, Kevin Kinahan lifted the Sean Robbins Cup, the last act of a quite extraordinary Offaly Senior Hurling Championship.
+Amidst jubilant scenes in St Brendan's Park, Kevin Kinahan lifted the Sean Robbins Cup, the last act of the Offaly Senior Hurling Championship.
 The following day (Sunday 22 November) the team traveled to Arklow and beat Kiltegan by 2-12 to 0-9.
-As was the case in 1988, 1995 and 1996, the Leinster Club Semi-final at Nowlan Park proved a bridge too far.
+But lost the Leinster Club Semi-final at Nowlan Park.
 On 29 November, Rathnure beat the Offaly standard-bearers by 3-11 to 2-8.
-Nonetheless, the year 1998 stands among Seir Kieran's finest, as was well expressed in a message from Carrig & Riverstown, another rural club:
+The year 1998 stands among Seir Kieran's best.

-"Well done to Seir Kieran on winning the County Final in Birr last Saturday.
-Apart from being unlucky in last year's Final they have now won four Championships.
-They give great hope for the survival and the future of small clubs."